Battlesquid/qA/README.md

 # qA
-Lets you know when a response has been posted on the VEX Robotics Q&amp;A.
+Lets you know when a response has been posted on the VEX Robotics Q&amp;A. [Invite the bot to your server](https://discord.com/api/oauth2/authorize?client_id=728411099652816897&permissions=19456&scope=bot).

 ### Usage
 **@qA**